What Is the Atkins Diet?

 Phase 4.
 You'll follow this for the rest of your life, to ensure that you don’t gain back what you’ve lost.

-You won’t have to count calories, attend meetings, or buy special food.
-But this does require big changes to the way you eat, especially if you’re used to starch on your plate or if you snack on chips, sweets, or other junk foods.
+You won’t have to count calories, attend meetings, or buy special food on the Atkins diet.
+But it does mean big changes to the way you eat, especially if you’re used to starch on your plate or if you snack on chips, sweets, or other junk foods.

 Limitations: You’ll have to cut out white flour, sugar, and other common carbs at first, and eat carbs only in vegetable form.

-Cooking and Shopping: With Atkins, it’s best to make meals from scratch.
+Cooking and Shopping: With the Atkins diet, it’s best to make meals from scratch.
 If you rely on prepared foods, read labels to find out how many carbs and how much sugar they have.

 You can find Atkins-brand frozen foods, drinks, and snacks in stores, but you don’t need to eat them.

 At restaurants, choose foods you’d eat at home.
 Ask the waiter about carb content and keep your hand out of the bread basket.

-Exercise: You don’t need to exercise to lose weight with Atkins, but you should get moving.
+Exercise: You don’t need to exercise to lose weight with the Atkins diet, but you should get moving.
 Try to be active for 30 minutes or more every day.
-Talk to your doctor first if you have been inactive or have any medical problems.
+Talk to your doctor first if you've been inactive or have any medical problems.

 Vegetarians and vegans: Atkins doesn’t require you to eat meat.
-Also, you'll have to skip the first phase of Atkins 20, which limits carbs too much.
+Also, you'll skip the first phase of Atkins 20, which limits carbs too much.

 Vegetarians get protein from: